Milt Neil: Career

-He was born in New Jersey in 1914.
 He worked for Disney Studios from 1935 to 1944.
-He worked on Fantasia, Dumbo, Saludos Amigos, and The Three Caballeros.
+He worked on several major Disney feature length works including Snow White and the Seven Dwarfs, Fantasia, Dumbo, Saludos Amigos, The Reluctant Dragon and The Three Caballeros.
 After leaving Disney he briefly worked for Walter Lantz Productions.

 He was also active in advertising and redesigned the two mascots of Pea Soup Andersen's.
 They received their permanent names Hap-Pea and Pea-Wee through a contest.